Time Living in Japan: 30 years

 Favorite Place to Visit in Japan: Kamakura

 BIO: Vicki is a professor of law and former in-house employment/corporate lawyer.
-She is also a freelance travel writer who has been writing about exploring Japan for a decade, capitalizing on nearly three decades of experience living and traveling in Japan.
+She is also a freelance travel writer who has been writing about exploring Japan for a decade, capitalizing on three decades of experience living and traveling in Japan.
+She has visited every prefecture in Japan.
 She’s particularly interested in the relationship between people and places, both historically and currently.
 From mid-2018, Vicki was appointed as a “Cool Ota-ku Ambassador” (a/k/a Global City Ota Ambassador) to aid Tokyo’s Ota Ward (where she lives) in its efforts to promote international tourism in the area.

 Recently Published Work